terminusdb/terminuscms-docs/reference-guides/document-ui-templates/DocumentsGraphqlTable.md

 ## Documents UI - GraphQL Table

-The `DocumentsGraphqlTable` component allows you to operate with graphql query and visualize the result in a table, you need to pass your instace of ApolloClient the graphql query and the table configuration and the advanced search configuration.
+The `DocumentsGraphqlTable` component allows you to operate with graphql query and visualize the result in a the [TDBReactTable](../tdb-react-table.md), you need to pass your instace of ApolloClient, the graphql query and the table and the advanced search configuration.
 [for the configuration documentation](../tdb-react-table.md)

 ## Installation